Wonder Woman (2009 film)

-Wonder Woman is a 2009 American animated superhero film focusing on the superheroine of the same name.
-The plot of the film is loosely based on George Pérez's reboot of the character, specifically the "Gods and Mortals" arc that started the character's second volume in 1987.
+Wonder Woman is a 2009 American animated superhero film focusing on the DC Comics character Wonder Woman.
+Its plot is loosely based on George Pérez's reboot of the character, specifically the "Gods and Mortals" arc that started Wonder Woman's second volume in 1987.
 It is the fourth film of the DC Universe Animated Original Movies released by Warner Premiere and Warner Bros.
-Animation.
+Animation on March 3, 2009.

-The film is directed by Lauren Montgomery, who directed the second act of Superman: Doomsday and did storyboard work for Justice League: The New Frontier, written by Gail Simone and Michael Jelenic.
-As with all previous releases in this line of films, it is produced by acclaimed DC Comics animation veteran Bruce Timm.
+The film is directed by Lauren Montgomery, and written by Gail Simone and Michael Jelenic.
+As with all previous releases in this line of films, it is produced by Bruce Timm.

-On August 11, 2015, Warner Home Video re-released the film on a combo pack, which includes a DVD and Blu-ray copy, a digital copy, and with the graphic novel it was based on.